wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemosPrepExpertLevel.md

 You need the the following credentials available to run the quick start demos.
 The advice is to collate the necessaries and store them in a file **~/adt-credentials.txt** for use once you are ready to deploy one of the demo scenarios.

+1. The public key from an SSH Key Pair from your the laptop you are using the ADT from
+2. The public IP address of your laptop.
+3. The Usename of your linode.com account and the email address of your linode.com account
+4. A temporary (delete it after you have finished running the demos, Personal Access Token with full access rights for Linode
+5. Object Storage Access keys (access and secret) with full access rights to the gb-lon region
+6. A domain name with a registrar of your choice using the linode nameservers (www.nuocial.uk) for example
+7. A VPC in the gb-lon region called adt-vpc

+Once you have collated all this information your **~/adt-credentials.txt** file should look like: